 Pictured below is a pillow I just completed boasting the sentiment "My mittens warm my hands . . . my family warms my heart".
 I read this quote in a random catalog and liked it so much I thought it would make a cute pillow to set out for the winter season.
 The mittens are appliqued wool scraps, embellished with hand-crocheted cuffs and buttons.
 I embroidered winterberries coming out of the mittens.
 The quote is also embroidered.

+This little guy (or gal) I created from a doily that I crocheted.
+I used black wool for the head and legs and real sheep curls adorn the tail and the small tuft on the head.
+To embellish the pillow for Christmas, I appliqued green wool holly leaves and embroidered mistle toe among the leaves.
+Please click on the image to enjoy a closer look at the detail.
 I really love working with wool, as it is so forgiving.
 I designed this snowgal wearing a wool coat.
 She is holding embroidered flowers and is appliqued to a patchwork foundation of Thimbleberries fabrics.
 I have the piece hanging from a stick with wire so it can hang on a door or the wall.

 Another wool creation I just completed below is a mitten candle mat.